dominion-dev/dominion-ecs-java/README.md

 mvn clean install
 ```

-With Dominion already built in your local folder, you can run the example code with the following commands:
+With Dominion already built in your local folder, you can run the **HelloDominion** example code with the following
+commands:

 ```
 java -jar dominion-ecs-examples/target/dominion-ecs-examples-0.5-SNAPSHOT.jar